wabudd1/angular-prompt/README.md

 ## Getting Started

-Install with Bower or download the the files directly from the dist folder in the repo.
+Install with Bower or download the files directly from the dist folder in the repo.
 ```bash
 bower install angular-prompt --save
 ```